jeloa/azure-cloud-security-labs/README.md

 ##  Next Steps

-After completing these foundational labs, I continued with more structured and advanced hands-on projects, including:
+After completing these foundational labs, I will continue with more structured and advanced hands-on projects, including:

-- **AZ-104 Azure Administrator hands-on labs**
 - Deeper monitoring, networking, and identity configurations
 - More advanced security and operational scenarios